 The Second Law of Thermodynamics is one of the Thermodynamic laws from the three laws of thermodynamics.
 Where the first law states about the Quantity of energy.
-Which means the energy cannot be created nor can it be destroyed.
-This is the law of Law of Conservation Energy.
-In this second law of the thermodynamics, we are going to talk about the quality of the energy.
+Which means the energy neither be created nor it can be destroyed.
+This is the Law of Conservation Energy.
+The

 Second Law of Thermodynamics